waynodiablo/Oystercard/pills/js_promises.md

 });
 ```

-Much better!
+Already things are looking better.
 But what's actually going on here?
 What we've done is refactored the original `get` method to return a `Promises` object which provides us with the `then` method that we've used instead of callbacks.
 An example of how we could do this is below:

 ```javascript
 function get(url) {